Colin Kaepernick’s Protest Shows How News Can Fade And Perspectives Remain

 Colin Kaepernick protested the national anthem by sitting on the bench while the rest of his teammates stood.
-Initially this wasn’t noticed by the public, but with the ever increasing eye that technology has wrought, it wasn’t long before Kaepernick’s actions were caught.
+Initially this wasn’t noticed by the public, but with the ever-increasing eye that technology has wrought, it wasn’t long before Kaepernick’s actions were caught.
 Such a controversial move may leave one to believe that a player may shrink away from the spotlight; instead, Kaepernick leaned into the criticism.

 Colin Kaepernick’s stance created vast amounts of debate during the inception of the 2016 NFL season.
 Some criticized his position while others praised the audacious risk he was taking.
 The focus on his protest spawned pressure that pushed him to transform his actions from sitting on the bench to kneeling on the sideline with his teammates.
 Safety Eric Reid, among others, joined him in the proceedings.